ltcsuite/lnd/docs/wallet.md

 # Wallet management

-The wallet in the context of `lnd` is a database file (located in the data directory, for example `~/.lnd/data/chain/bitcoin/mainnet/wallet.db` on Linux) that contains all addresses and private keys for the on-chain **and** off-chain (LN) funds.
+The wallet in the context of `lnd` is a database file (located in the data directory, for example `~/.lndltc/data/chain/litecoin/mainnet/wallet.db` on Linux) that contains all addresses and private keys for the on-chain **and** off-chain (LN) funds.

-The wallet is independent of the chain backend that is used (`bitcoind`, `btcd` or `neutrino`) and must therefore be created as the first step after starting up a fresh `lnd` node.
+The wallet is independent of the chain backend that is used (`litecoind`, `ltcd` or `neutrino`) and must therefore be created as the first step after starting up a fresh `lnd` node.